Jozef Murgaš: United States

 Due to permanent conflicts with the bishop's secretary, Murgaš had to emigrate to the United States in 1896, where he was assigned a Slovak parish in the city of Wilkes-Barre, Pennsylvania.
 Having no possibility for painting, he started to deal with natural sciences again, especially electrotechnology.
 He established a laboratory in Wilkes-Barre, in which he primarily investigated radiotelegraphy.
 His article in the Tovaryšstvo magazine of 1900 shows that his radiotelegraphy studies had achieved a high level.
 In 1904, he received his first two US patents: the Apparatus for wireless telegraphy and The way of transmitted messages by wireless telegraphy.
 Fifteen additional patents followed between 1907 and 1916.
 Based on the first two patents, he created the Universal Aether Telegraph Co., which organized a public test of Murgaš's transmitting and receiving facilities in September 1905.
 The test was successful, but a storm destroyed the antenna masts three month later, which led to a dissolution of the company.

 Murgaš's primary concern in Wilkes-Barre, however, were the local Slovaks.
 He took care of Slovak immigrants; he maintained a new church, library, cemetery, several schools, gymnasium and playgrounds, many of which are still used by American Slovaks.
 He was also one of the founders of the Saints Cyril and Methodius community and took care of children and youth.
 He was very popular among religious people because of his emotional relation to them.
 He also published a newspaper, in which he published some popular science articles and verses.

 Murgaš was active in the Slovak expatriates movement, wrote articles for their press, was one of the founders of the Slovak League in America, actively supported the creation of the state of Czechoslovakia, organized a money collection (a fund) of American Slovaks for the creation of Czechoslovakia (US$1,000,000) and was also a co-author and a signatory of the Pittsburgh Agreement (1918) between Czechs and Slovaks on establishing Czechoslovakia.
 As a respected personality, he gained the trust and support of the highest authorities in the United States for the establishment of Czechoslovakia.

 Murgaš continued to study physics and experiment.
 He financed his activities by selling his paintings.
 He also collected mushrooms, plants, minerals and insects.
 His butterfly collection comprised 9,000 pieces from all over the world.

 When the United States entered World War I, private radiotelegraphy stations were prohibited which put an end to Murgaš's pioneer work in this field.
 After the creation of Czechoslovakia, he returned to Slovakia in 1920, where he taught electrotechnology at a high school but since he did not find appropriate understanding by the Ministry of Education in Prague, he returned to Wilkes-Barre four months later.
 Murgaš died in Wilkes-Barre in 1929.

+In 2026, Murgaš was announced as a posthumous inductee into the Luzerne County Arts & Entertainment Hall of Fame.